 The introduction of MALDI mass spectrometry within clinical diagnostics has in short time become the golden standard for rapid and cost-effective bacterial identification.
-Our QuickMIC™ solution for rapid AST can be applied in parallel with, or following bacterial identification.
+Our QuickMIC solution for rapid AST can be applied in parallel with, or following bacterial identification.
 This optimized laboratory workflow enables any clinical laboratory to give susceptibility based antibiotic guidance within the same day as positive blood culture is detected – for all sepsis patients.

 Benefits of the QuickMIC solution

 RAPID AST RESULTS

-Generates MIC-values and SIR interpretation in only 2 hours.
-Panels for gram-negative and gram-positive bacteria available.
+Generates MIC values in as short as 2 hours.
+Panels for gram-negative and gram-positive bacteria